adambard/learnxinyminutes-docs/javascript.html.markdown

 [JavaScript: The Right Way][10] is a guide intended to introduce new developers to JavaScript and help experienced developers learn more about its best practices.

-[javascript.info][11] is a modern javascript tutorial covering the basics (core language and working with a browser) as well as advanced topics with concise explanations.
+[javascript.info][11] is a modern JavaScript tutorial covering the basics (core language and working with a browser) as well as advanced topics with concise explanations.